 Plus, given how little ink there is in the marker, I’m not sure it there would be enough to do a large project.

-I also used a metal shield to help define the edge along the lake.
-I did put some effort into this.
-My excessively nitpicky side didn’t let me do anything less.
-I honestly tried my best to create decent artwork.
+I hope I conveyed the fact that did put some effort into this.
+My excessively nitpicky side wouldn’t let me do anything less.

 Here’s how the artwork looked once I was done.

-It didn’t turn out close to what I was picturing in my brain.
+Despite trying my best to create actual artwork, it didn’t turn out.
+What I was picturing in my brain and what ended up on the board aren’t even close.
 With practice I’m sure the technique could be mastered or at the very least greatly improved upon.
 The real question is whether or not it is worth the time and effort to do so.

 ART PROJECT 2

-I did decide to try the mountain scene one more time.
-Mostly I wanted to try a different product to see if it would work better than colored pencils.
+Because I must be insane, I did decide to try the mountain scene one more time.
+Mostly I wanted to try a different product and compare if it would produce better results than the colored pencils.

 The product is liquid frisket.
 This product is often used with watercolor paintings.